mghosh00/BasicNeuralNetwork/neural_network/docs/index.rst

 ..
-NeuralNetwork index file
+BasicNeuralNetwork index file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to NeuralNetwork's documentation!
+Welcome to BasicNeuralNetwork's documentation!
 ==========================================

 This is a python backend for the neural_network package.